CESNET/du-docs/docs/nextflow.md

 of PVCs can be mounted to many pods simultaneously thus making it a shared storage among pods.

-* User can create an ad-hoc PVC using [this yaml](https://github.com/CERIT-SC/example-deployments/blob/master/pvc/pvc.yaml) template.
+* User can create an ad-hoc PVC using [pvc.yaml](https://github.com/CERIT-SC/example-deployments/blob/master/pvc/pvc.yaml) template.
 Downloading it and filling proper `name` and `storage` size and issuing command:
     ```